MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ### Register an app

-You must register an app in Azure DevOps so that the Microsoft Search app can access the instance.
+Register an app in Azure DevOps so that the Microsoft Search app can access the instance.
 To learn more, see Azure DevOps documentation on how to [register an app](https://docs.microsoft.com/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops#register-your-app).

 The following table provides guidance on how to fill out the app registration form: